ErikSeewald/DataSculptor/README.md

 # DataSculptor

-A tool to compile and analyze data from [Eriks-Data-Collector](https://github.com/ErikSeewald/Eriks-Data-Collector).
+A tool to compile and analyze data from [Eriks-Data-Collector](https://github.com/ErikSeewald/Eriks-Data-Collector) (private).

 Can be used for other data as long as it is in the correct data format.